iliya317/studing/README.md

 # studing
-studing new tool for data scinse
+studing new tools for data scinse